Category Archives: Interviews

 RiNG RAiDERS: A TOY COLLECTOR’S ViEW

 Back in 2018 in the days of the old blog I chatted to Dom Blanco, a classic toy collector who had begun sharing his collection on Instagram, particularly of more obscure 80s and 90s toys.
 He was enthusiastically researching and buying up the entire Ring Raiders collection, a toy range I was obsessed with as a kid and the comic of which I’ve covered on the blog already.
-In fact, that comic remains one of my very favourites from my childhood to this day.
+In fact, that comic and toy range remain as favourites from my childhood to this day.

-With the comic’s real time read through now complete and interviews with editor Barrie Tomlinson and writer James Tomlinson (who wrote under the name James Nicholas at the time) now up too, I thought Christmas was the perfect time to discuss the original toy range.
-So if you’re interested in finding out more about the Matchbox range which inspired the comic, here’s our chat from four years ago, published now for the first time.
+With the comic’s real time read through now complete and interviews with editor Barrie Tomlinson and writer James Tomlinson (who wrote under the name James Nicholas at the time) now up too, I thought Christmas was the perfect time to discuss the original toys.
+So if you’re interested in finding out more about the Matchbox range which inspired the comic here’s our chat from four years ago, published now for the first time.
+(The image below taken from c4petoys’ blog.)

 Dom Blanco: I was born in 1980 which was the golden age of action figures and associated media.
 I love toys, they have so many great memories for me.
 Collecting has always been a form of stress relief, my wife can actually measure my stress by the amount of boxes that arrive.
 I have a very good memory for action figures, more so than anything else.
 I can normally go through a box of accessories and pick stuff out (which is very handy).
 I’m not sure if or when my collection will ever end, but it really is my passion.